tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 In hybrid signature schemes, once one component algorithm is broken (e.g., the traditional algorithm under a CRQC), the overall scheme no longer achieves SUF.
-While Existential Unforgeability (EUF) (see Section 10.1.1 of {{?I-D.ietf-pquip-pqc-engineers}}) is still preserved by the PQ component, meaning that an adversary who can obtain signatures on arbitrary messages still cannot forge a valid PQ signature on any new message that was not previously signed.
+While Existential Unforgeability (EUF) (see Section 10.1.1 of {{?I-D.ietf-pquip-pqc-engineers}}) is still preserved by the PQC component, meaning that an adversary who can obtain signatures on arbitrary messages still cannot forge a valid PQC signature on any new message that was not previously signed.
 The loss of SUF means that hybrid mechanisms will have be eventually retired once traditional algorithms are no longer secure.

 ## Operational Risks

-Managing multiple certificate paths (composite, dual, and PQ-only) increases the risk of misconfiguration and operational errors.
+Managing multiple certificate paths (composite, dual, and PQC-only) increases the risk of misconfiguration and operational errors.
 For example, a server might continue using a hybrid signature scheme after the traditional algorithm is broken, fail to revoke traditional certificates that are no longer secure,